-If you’re looking at purchasing a quality camera for professional car photography, peak your budget at somewhere around $1800.
+If you’re looking at purchasing a quality camera for professional car photographer, peak your budget at somewhere around $1800.

-Nikon D7500, arguably the best camera for car photography, goes for $997 for the body alone.
+Nikon D7500, arguably the best camera for capture car photos, goes for $997 for the body alone.

 There are other mid-budget cameras you can find, but we recommend you don’t place price over quality when looking for a photography camera.